-One boy and one girl representing the state of Alabama will be chosen from the seminar to attend the HOBY World Leadership Congress in Chicago, Ill. in late July.
+One boy and one girl representing the state of Alabama will be chosen from the seminar to attend the HOBY World Leadership Congress in Washington, D.C. in late July.

-HOBY has had more than 335,000 student ambassadors since its foundation in 1958 by actor Hugh O'Brian, most famous for his ABC Television role of Wyatt Earp.
+Nationwide, HOBY has had more than 375,000 student ambassadors since its founding in 1958 by actor Hugh O'Brian, most famous for his ABC Television role of Wyatt Earp.